Backpacking Thailand: My overview!

 Things to know when budgeting for Thailand:

-Even with how commercial and popular Thailand has become over the past 2 decades with backpackers it’s still quite a cheap country to travel too.
+Even with how commercial and popular Thailand has become over the past 2 decades with backpackers it’s still a relatively cheap country to backpack through.
 To keep your costs down, you’ll want to and need to learn to haggle.
 From the outset you will be over priced for everything.
 Thing’s that you think are cheap, and compared to western prices they may be, however they have your ‘pants pulled down’ and ripping you off.

 For the first few days you will get ripped off with everything but once you learn to play the game, once you learn to haggle just wait and see how much cheaper things will become.
 (Remember haggling is a game, do not be rude with it, play the game)